 Following the Ohio Revised Code, the City has, by resolution, specified the funds to receive an allocation of interest earnings.
-Interest revenues during 2005 amounted to \$18,244.
+Interest revenues during 2006 amounted to \$28,716 in the General fund.

 Capital Assets

 General capital assets are those assets not specifically related to activities reported in the proprietary funds.
 These assets generally result from expenditures in the governmental funds.
 These assets are reported in the governmental activities column of the government-wide statement of net assets but are not reported in the fund financial statements.
 Capital assets utilized by the proprietary funds are reported both in the business-type activities column of the government-wide statement of net assets and in the respective proprietary funds.